B4dSheeP/bibliotecapacinotti/README.md

 This is a repo for a project I made at school.
-It helps managing books and books booking.
+It helps managing books and books booking in the school library.
 It is written in PHP and uses MySQLi to connect the system to a MySQL db.
 It is very home made!

-Giulio Palumbo (https://www.linkedin.com/in/giulio-palumbo-74b366181/) developed for me the frontend part
+Giulio Palumbo (https://www.linkedin.com/in/giulio-palumbo-74b366181/) developed for me the frontend part.